SAICA Thuthuka Bursary Fund South Africa 2020 – 2021

-The South African Institute of Chartered Accountants (SAICA) is a South African based accountancy body, in fact they are the top accountancy body in the country.
-The histpry of the company dates back to 1894, when it was formed in Johannesburg as “The Institute of Accountants and Auditors”.
+The South African Institute of Chartered Accountants (SAICA) is a South African based accountancy body they are the top accountancy body in the country.
+The history of the company dates back to 1894 when it was formed in Johannesburg as “The Institute of Accountants and Auditors”.

 SAICA is one of the global leading Institutes and currently boasts more than 36 000 members.
-The company prides itself on providing their CAs with advice, support and services over the course of their professional lives.
+The company prides itself on providing their CAs with advice, support and services throughout their professional lives.

 ABOUT THE BURSARY PROGRAMME – FIELDS COVERED

 The Thuthuka Bursary Fund is intended for academically strong black and coloured students, excelling in Mathematics, who wish to pursue a career in Chartered Accountancy (SA).

 Each year, the bursary aims to assist 250 to 300 students who wish to study towards a BCom Accounting degree at one of the following SAICA-accredited universities:

 - University of Johannesburg – Bachelor of Accounting (course code: BCA012)

 - University of Witwatersrand – BAcc Science (course code: CB008)

 - The University of Pretoria – BCom Accounting Sciences (course code: 07130042)

 - The University of Fort Hare – B Commerce in Accounting (course code: 60001)